1968 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Sid Collins served as chief announcer.
 Len Sutton served as "driver expert" for the third year.
 At the conclusion of the race, Lou Palmer reported from victory lane.

 Pre-race coverage was 30 minutes.
 The entire on-air crew remained consistent from 1966 & 1967.
 The broadcast was carried by over 900 affiliates including 761 in the United States, Armed Forces Network, the CBC, and reached New Zealand and Australia for the first time.
 The broadcast had an estimated 100 million listeners worldwide.

 Collins greeted numerous guests in the booth during the race.
 Among those who stopped by were Chuck Stevenson, Sam Hanks, J. C. Agajanian, former (and future) radio analyst Fred Agabashian, Duke Nalon, Pete DePaolo, Henry Banks, Tom Binford, Johnnie Parsons, and Johnny Boyd.
-Indiana Senator Vance Hartke visited the booth, escorting a delegation that included Secretary of Transportation Alan Boyd.
-FCC chairman Rosel H. Hyde, Utah Senator Frank Moss, and Jack Kauffmann (The Washington Star).
-Senator Birch Bayh also visited the booth, accompanied by his teenage son, future senator Evan Bayh, who was attending his first race.
-On the air, Evan correctly predicted Bobby Unser would win.
+Indiana Senator Vance Hartke visited the booth, escorting a delegation that included Secretary of Transportation Alan Boyd, FCC chairman Rosel H. Hyde, Utah Senator Frank Moss, and Jack Kauffmann (The Washington Star).
+Senator Birch Bayh also visited the booth, accompanied by his teenage son, future governor and future senator Evan Bayh, who was attending his first race.
+On the air, Evan correctly predicted Bobby Unser would win the race.